 Try to seduce your partner.

 A little seduction can go a long way when it comes to keeping your marriage exciting.
 "Watch sexy movies and TV shows.
 Listen to sexy music.
-Look at sexy art and photography books," suggests psychotherapist Christine Scott-Hudson, MA, MFT, ATR.
+Look at sexy art and photography books," Scott-Hudson says.
 "Daydream, fantasize, and imagine scenarios that make you feel good."

 Make sex a priority.